nrfconnect/ncs-app-index/CONTRIBUTING.md

 When submitting your index file make sure it follows the current [`JSON schema`](./resources/schema.json).

 It is also recommended to fill the `contact` field with support information for your organization.
-This will be displayed when users click the **Support** button in the Add-ons tile.
+This will be displayed when users click the **Support** button in the Add-on's tile.

 ## Validation